centiservice/matssocket/README.md

 ## Authentication and Authorization

-Authentication is handled by a small authentication plugin on both client and server side, which is simple enough that you may use a cookie-based approach where the containing application already has authenticated and authorized the user and thus just want the MatsSocket to ride on that authentication.
+Authentication is handled by a small authentication plugin on both client and server side.
+It is simple enough that you may use a cookie-based approach where the containing application already has authenticated and authorized the user and thus just want the MatsSocket to ride on that authentication.
 It is however also advanced enough to handle authentications with expiration times, e.g. direct use of Bearer access tokens, where both the MatsSocket and the